top of page

 It’s important to remember that Chewy is a billion-dollar corporation.
 Their primary goal is not your pet’s health—it’s profit.
 While they may offer discounted prices upfront, those discounts often come at the expense of personalized service, quality oversight, and supporting local veterinary clinics that rely on pharmacy income to keep their doors open.

-Supporting your vet’s in-house or partner pharmacy helps maintain prescription accuracy and helps sustain the very professionals who keep your pet healthy.
+Supporting your vet’s in-house or partner pharmacy helps maintain prescription accuracy and sustains the very professionals who keep your pet healthy.

 Veterinary medications require proper storage, handling, and distribution.
 Independent vet pharmacies and licensed veterinary distributors are held to strict standards to ensure medications are safe and effective.
 Large retailers like Chewy may rely on warehouse-style storage and bulk distribution, which increases the risk of mishandling.